facebook/stylex/apps/docs/blog/2023-12-05-introducing-stylex.md

 ## The origins of StyleX

-The previous Facebook website used something akin to CSS modules and sufferred from various problems that inspired
+The previous Facebook website used something akin to CSS modules and suffered from various problems that inspired
 [the initial idea for CSS-in-JS](https://blog.vjeux.com/2014/javascript/react-css-in-js-nationjs.html).
 The average visitor to [facebook.com](https://www.facebook.com/) would download